davidhozic/discord-advertisement-framework/docs/source/guide/core/shilldefine.rst

 .. |GUILD| replace:: :class:`~daf.guild.GUILD`
 .. |USER| replace:: :class:`~daf.guild.USER`

-On the :ref:`Quickstart (core)` page we saw how to start the framework.
 We will now see how our shilling / advertisement list can be defined.

 ----------------------------------